reach-sh/reach-lang/docs/src/rsh/consensus/index.md

 This may only appear in a consensus step.
 It accepts an optional bytes argument, which is included in any reported violation.

+If a publication would violate the requirement, the consensus network rejects the transaction.

 ### `checkCommitment`

 @{ref("rsh", "checkCommitment")}